Free Speech & The Bible

-In Australia, freedom of speech is not a protected right except for political speech which is safeguarded from criminal prosecution at common law.
-However, Australia is a signatory to the Universal Declaration of Human Rights (1948) which states that: “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”
+In Australia, freedom of speech is not a protected right except for political discourse, which is safeguarded from criminal prosecution at common law.
+However, Australia is a signatory to the Universal Declaration of Human Rights (1948), which states that: “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”

 Freedom of speech was limited in Australia by the Racial Discrimination Act of 1975.
-Just over 20 years ago, Section 18C was added to the act stating, “It is unlawful for a person to do an act, otherwise than in private, if:
+Just over 20 years ago, Section 18C was added to the Act stating, “It is unlawful for a person to do an act, otherwise than in private, if:

 (a) the act is reasonably likely, in all the circumstances, to offend, insult, humiliate or intimidate another person or a group of people; and

 (b) the act is done because of the race, colour or national or ethnic origin of the other person or of some or all of the people in the group.”

 Some have tried, unsuccessfully, to have 18C removed from the Act, but why would they?
 Who would want to “offend, insult, humiliate or intimidate another person or a group of people” based on “race, colour or national or ethnic origin?”
 Moreover, if they did, why should they get away with it?

 It should also be remembered that 18C is modified by Section 18D, where much free speech is protected.
 The original Racial Discrimination Act was (and still is) primarily concerned with situations in which racism produces a material disadvantage for someone.

 Freedom with Responsibility